tailcallhq/tailcallhq.github.io/docs/grpc.md

 ---
 title: GraphQL on gRPC
-description: "Learn how to integrate gRPC services with Tailcall's GraphQL gateway in this comprehensive guide.
-Discover the benefits of using gRPC, a high-performance framework by Google, for efficient data transfer in microservices and distributed systems.
+description: "Discover how to integrate gRPC services with Tailcall's GraphQL gateway in this comprehensive guide.
+Learn about the benefits of using gRPC, a high-performance framework by Google, for efficient data transfer in microservices and distributed systems.
 Understand how to set up simple gRPC services, define protobuf files, and implement a gRPC server.
-Explore how to configure Tailcall to seamlessly connect GraphQL types to gRPC types and enable advanced features like batching and reflection for dynamic service discovery.
-This guide is perfect for developers looking to enhance their system's capability to handle high-performance data operations with simplicity and scalability.
-Ideal for those with a basic understanding of gRPC, ready to dive into practical integration with Tailcall."
+Explore how to configure Tailcall to seamlessly connect GraphQL types to gRPC types, enabling advanced features like batching and reflection for dynamic service discovery.
+Perfect for developers with a basic understanding of gRPC, this guide will help you enhance your system's capability to handle high-performance data operations with simplicity and scalability."
+slug: graphql-grpc-tailcall
 ---

 In this guide, we will set up a simple gRPC service and use it inside Tailcall's config to fetch some of the data provided by the service.
 This way Tailcall can provide a single GraphQL interface wrapping any number of gRPC services.